 The Centers for Disease Control and Prevention (CDC) reports that about 4.7 million dog bites occur in the United States each year, according to the Canine Journal.
 This means that one out of every 69 Americans suffers a dog bite annually.
 About 800,000 of these bites require medical care.
 While the risk of dying from a biting dog is relatively low, dog bites can cause severe injuries and even resulting in permanent disabilities, such as vision loss or disfigurement.
 If you or your child has been bitten by a dog in Corpus Christi, you should contact an attorney to determine your eligibility to seek compensation.

-A Personal Injury Attorney in Corpus Christi can assist you today.
+A Corpus Christi Dog Bite Injury Lawyer can assist you today.

 If a person is bitten by someone else’s dog, is the dog owner liable?
 What if the dog owner claims that he or she had no idea that the dog was capable of inflicting harm?
 These are questions that legislators in all 50 states have attempted to answer.
 Some states follow strict liability when it comes to dog bites, meaning that dog owners are liable if their dog causes harm to a person, whether they were aware of their dog’s vicious nature or not.
 Other states have a one-bite rule, which means that owners are liable only if they had prior knowledge that the dog was vicious, such as if it had bitten someone before.